Weather sensor pod on roof. The rain collector

-The weather node.
+The weather node is shown above.
 It has an LCD display with the name of the parameter

 shown on the LED display.
 Currently, the outside temperature is shown.